bootcampyoussef/mle-batch-and-streaming-predictions/01-setup-mlflow-server.md

 exec $SHELL
 ```

 Now we will install Python 3.11.3.
-The first line of the code below might take 10-20 minutes:
+The first line of the code below **might take 10-20 minutes**:

 ```bash
 pyenv install 3.11.3